 To put it simply, our job is to lead the congregation in song, and to ensure that what we sing corresponds to the Liturgy of the Word for that particular Sunday or Solemnity.

 The Practical Bit

-We meet together in the church at 7:30 on Thursday evenings and, after hugs and news, we open the Roman Missal and look at the readings for the following Sunday or Solemnity.
+We meet together in the church at 7:30 on Thursday evenings and, after catching up and news, we open the Lectionary and look at the readings for the following Sunday or Solemnity.
 The readings will usually jog our memories and suggest suitable hymns but there are indexes in the hymn books which give specific hymns and psalms for every Mass.
 We are, of course, bound by copyright and can only sing music that has been purchased by the parish office.
-By the time we introduce a new Mass setting, a lot of thought, practice and money has gone into it.
+By the time we introduce a new Mass setting, a lot of thought, practice and funds have gone into it.

 The Fun Bit

 Choir practice is the place where the written music comes alive and harmonies are born so regular attendance is very important.
-Some of us can only read music a note at a time but Cath Hanley leads us with a velvet glove and we have discovered that we can create our own arrangements which blend, in turn, with the very capable voices of the congregation.
+Some of us can only read music a note at a time but Vincent McLaughlin leads us with a velvet glove and we have discovered that we can create our own arrangements which blend, in turn, with the very capable voices of the congregation.

 Making music together is a rather intimate thing and we have developed close bonds.
 We are good friends and trust one another.
 Very importantly; we have FUN!
 There is nothing dreary about the choir.